wilsonmar/wilsonmar.github.io/_posts/2022-03-02-observability.md

 <hr />

-<a name="[5]"></a>
+<a name="[6]"></a>

 ## Reactive Monitoring

-QUESTION: [5] A reactive monitoring system means that significant issues may NOT be noticed until users complain (high TTD and low user satisfaction).
+QUESTION: [6] A  <a href="#Reactive">"reactive" monitoring system</a> means that significant issues may NOT be noticed until users complain (high TTD and low user satisfaction).
 Tracing of issues encountered by a specific user is not possible at this level.
 High TTR is likely because success at incident response depend on lucky guesses, every time there is an issue.
 And troublshooting is needed for <strong>every incident</strong> because issues are not avoided while time is spent on troubleshooting.
 This approach also requires long tenure of people, which is unlikely since turnover is usually high under these work conditions.
 So Uptime would be low, especially if investments in backup and restore are also minimal.

-<a name="[6]"></a>

-## Minimal investment

-QUESTION: [6] What do you consider to be the <strong>minimal</strong> investment in monitoring infrastructure?

-FOSS options include Prometheus and Grafana dashboards.

 ## Commercial options for monitoring include